We are working towards safe and stable South East Europe, supporting European and Euro-Atlantic integration process of the region

 Addressing the emerging security challenges in the region

-Development and implementation of effective and coordinated regional and national response to radicalisation and violent extremism leading to terrorism and recruitment of foreign terrorist fighters will be one of the most important regional security priorities.
-The RCC will play a major role, both directly, through the actions it will organise and lead, and as a coordinator of efforts in the region, first and foremost through the functioning of the SEE Group of National Focal Points for countering violent extremism under the RCC auspices.
-This is also a cooperation platform that includes all RCC participants from SEE.
+Development and implementation of effective and coordinated regional and national response to most pressing security challenges remain one of the most important regional security priorities.
+The RCC plays a major role, both directly, through the actions it organises and leads, and as a coordinator of efforts in the region, first and foremost through the functioning of the SEE Group of National Focal Points for countering violent extremism under the RCC auspices.

-Continuous engagement of the region in general and the RCC in particular in the broader European, Euro-Atlantic and global security context will be done through consultations and cooperation with the UN and its specialised agencies, the EU, NATO, OSCE, and other relevant actors.
+Continuous engagement of the region in general and the RCC in particular in the broader European, Euro-Atlantic and global security context is being done through consultations and cooperation with the UN and its specialised agencies, the EU, NATO, OSCE, and other relevant actors.

 Our Next Steps